williato/MCW-Serverless-architecture/Hands-on-lab/Before the HOL - Setup Azure VM.md

 This guide provides steps required to setup a Windows Virtual Machine in Azure for the purposes of completing the labs.

-> Note: these steps are not required if you intend to use a local development machine.
-Please return to the [main setup guide](Before-the-HOL---Serverless-architecture.md) in this case.
+> **NOTE:** these steps are not required if you intend to use a local development machine.
+Please return to the [main setup guide](Before%20the%20HOL%20-%20Serverless%20architecture.md) in this case.

 You will need a client that supports RDP connections - this is available as part of Windows and can be downloaded if you are on a [Mac](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac) or on [Linux](https://remmina.org/).